Garbage Collector

 • VM register rooting uses a bytecode VM stack root and only traverses object-bearing register slots.

 • Automatic collection is disabled during bytecode execution.
 CLI hosts may still call Collect explicitly between files; the benchmark runner does this after each benchmark file, while parallel test workers reclaim their thread-local GC heap at worker shutdown.
+Explicit Goccia.gc() is still available in worker threads and is serialized by the collector lock.

 Design Rationale#